khyleflores/code-refactor/README.md

 ## Usage

-To use this website, click [Horiseon Refactored Website](khyleflores.github.io/horiseon-search-optimization) or follow the link below:
+To use this website, click follow the link below:

 khyleflores.github.io/horiseon-search-optimization